yockgen/nanas-os-builder/README.md

 * `ukify`, which combines components -- typically a kernel, an initrd, and a UEFI boot stub -- to create a signed Unified Kernel Image (UKI), which is a PE binary that firmware executes to start an embedded Linux kernel.

-* `mmdebstrap`, which downloads, unpacks, and installs Debian packages to create a chroot.
-By using `apt`, it can resolve more than one mirror and resolve complex dependency relationships.
+* `mmdebstrap`, which downloads, unpacks, and installs Debian packages to initialize a chroot.

 ### Compose or Validate an Image